peteroupc/peteroupc.github.io/colorgen.md

 A color's _hue_ (an angle in radians) can be derived from a L\*a\*b\* color with a method demonstrated in the following pseudocode.
 (Radians can be converted to degrees by multiplying by `180 / pi`.)
+Hue is 0 or greater and less than 2&pi; (from red at roughly 0 to yellow to green to cyan to blue to magenta to red)

     METHOD LabToHSLHue(lab)
         h = atan2(lab[2], lab[1])